programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 By the end of this lesson you will be able to construct, analyze and visualize networks based on big --- or just inconveniently large --- data.
-The final section of this lesson contains code and data to illustrate the key points of this lesson..
+The final section of this lesson contains code and data to illustrate the key points of this lesson.

 This tutorial will focus on the following open source tools.
 These include the [Neo4j graph database](https://neo4j.com/), the [Cypher